objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 To understand how `Incremental build` works, consider the following steps:
+`Incremental build` uses a hash to detect changes in the inputs and the outputs.
+The single hash contains the paths and the contents of all the input files or output files.
-1) Before executing a task, `Gradle` takes a hash of the path and contents of the inputs files and saves it.
+1) Before executing a task, `Gradle` takes a hash of the input files and saves it.
-   The hash is considered current if the last modification time and the size of the source files have not changed.
+   The hash is considered valid if the last modification time and the size of the source files have not changed.
-2) Then `Gradle` executes the task and saves a hash of the path and contents of the output files.
+2) Then `Gradle` executes the task and saves a hash of the output files.
 3) Then, when Gradle starts a project build again, it generates a new hash for the same files.
-   If the new hash is current, Gradle can safely skip this task.
+   If the new hash is valid, Gradle can safely skip this task.
    In the opposite case, the task performs an action again and rewrites outputs.

-In addition to `Incremental build`, `Gradle` also stores hashes of previous builds, enabling quick project builds, for example when switching from one git branch to another.
+In addition to `Incremental build`, `Gradle` also stores hash of previous each build, enabling quick project builds, for example when switching from one git branch to another.
 This feature is known as the [Build Cache](https://docs.gradle.org/current/userguide/build_cache.html).

-The concept of `Gradle Incremental build` bears resemblance to a tool that is essential for our purposes.
-It has the capability to manage separate compilation tasks based on inputs and outputs.
+`Gradle Incremental build` can manage separate compilation tasks based on inputs and outputs.
-However, an incremental build in Gradle may be redundant for the EO.
-In contrast to other programming languages, EO currently lacks pre-existing libraries that can be integrated into the project.
-Consequently, there is no need to generate a fingerprint for each task's data.
+And the EO compiler consists from a unit of work in `Maven` (the last section contains a detailed description).
+Steps of the EO compiler can have input and output files.
+Building upon the concept of `Gradle Incremental Build`, we can use its principles to develop the EO caching mechanism.

 ### Maven